-Going back to Porta Settimiana, we keep walking along Via della Scala and Piazza della Scala with its colored houses, then we turn on the left taking Vicolo del Cinque that owes its name from the building owned by the ancient noble Roman family of the “del Cinque” located at the corner with via del Moro.
+Going back to Porta Settimiana, we keep walking along Via Della Scala and Piazza Della Scala with its coloured houses, then we turn on the left taking Vicolo del Cinque that owes its name from the building owned by the ancient noble Roman family of the “del Cinque” located at the corner with via del Moro.

 6) Piazza Santa Maria in Trastevere

-At the corner where Caffè del Moro is located, we turn right walking on Via della Pelliccia where are preserved old medieval houses of considerable importance.
-Then, we turn left on Vicolo del Piede, a tiny narrow street with plants scaling the walls of the homes and finally we arrive at the most beautiful spots of Trastevere: Santa Maria in Trastevere square (pic n.
-1).
+At the corner where Caffè del Moro is located, we turn right walking on Via Della Pelliccia where are preserved old medieval houses of considerable importance.
+Then, we turn left on Vicolo del Piede, a tiny narrow street with plants scaling the walls of the homes and finally we arrive at the most beautiful spots of Trastevere: Santa Maria in Trastevere square (pic of the cover).

 The square is the beating heart of Trastevere with its various markets, musical and cultural and above all its charming night atmosphere with bustling cafes and restaurants.

-After the interesting visit of the Church, we go on along Via della Lungaretta towards Viale Trastevere.
+After the exciting visit of the Church, we go on along Via Della Lungaretta towards Viale Trastevere.
 This busy and lively street, that exactly follows the 2000 years old Roman route known as ‘’via Aurelia nova’’, has countless restaurants and bars very popular with both Romans and tourists.

 Only a 100 meters before crossing Viale Trastevere, you will see on your left the 18th-century Church of Sant’Agata in Trastevere, home to the statue of the Virgin Carmen (“Vergine del Carmelo”), protector of the Trastevere people and popularly called “Madonna de Noantri”.